The bill to replace Minnesota's derogatory geographic site names that are offensive to American Indians, including the derogatory

 In Minnesota a bill was passed to established an Act to change the names of all

 geographic places named "Squaw".
-If the current Minnesota bill is
+If a new Minnesota bill is introduce (and it includes all the

 changed.